ELO’s ‘Don’t Bring Me Down… Bruce!’

 Incidentally, of the dozens of singles ELO has released, guess which one is their highest-charting effort in the U.S.?
 Well, before 1979 the answer would have been 1977’s “Telephone Line.”
 The band have a total of seven Top 10 singles on the Hot 100.
 “Don’t Bring Me Down” is their biggest at #4, which it reached on September 22, 1979.

 Lynne was born Dec.
 30, 1947.
-When Jeff Lynne’s ELO tours again, tickets will be available here and here.
+In 2024, Jeff Lynne’s ELO are on their final tour, tickets are available here and here.

 Listen to the studio version